julelang/manual/src/dynamic-types/any.md

 # Any

-The any type is a built-in type and is represented by the `any` keyword.
-It can be hold any data type and might be `nil`.
+The `any` type is a built-in type and is represented by the `any` keyword.
+It can hold any data type and might be `nil`.
 Because its type is ambiguous at comptime, it can accept assignments from different types and, once assigned, can be reassigned with a different type.

 It only supports equals (`==`) and not equals (`!=`) operators.
-Panics if type is uncomparable.
+Panics if the type is incomparable.

 `x == nil`: true if `any` is `nil`, not checks whether data is `nil`\
 `x == y`: true if x and y is `nil`\